 So it’s a Chinese video-sharing social networking service, and it is owned by ByteDance.

-The type of content you will find is dance, comedy, and education-based short-form videos.
+The content you will find is dance, comedy, and education-based short-form videos.

 Now that we have established what TikTok is, you might want to know what you can do with it, hence its features.